suspendedreason/Latino/OVERFLOW.md

 What doth it profit prophet,
 Thus in proffering his fits?

+\& it's Me, the Mockingbird \\
+Up at dawn with morning dove \\
+To learn the songs of valleys \& to \\
+Sing an alba to my love.

 Contemplative practice
 Puts us in a position
-To realize we do not occupy a position
+To realize we do not occupy
+A privileged position
-Of privileged episteme.\footnote{R. Stevens}
+Of realizing.\footnote{R. Stevens}

 My face was growing out to curls;
 It was a way to track time.
 Shear everything above the neck
-And then don't cut again til back
+And leave untouched til home.

 We were homies-in-law
 We hung back, and let the girls talk